BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

   * It is a multi-dimensional optimisation problem
   * Consider strong alternativesto de-facto standards (pros/cons - CAMELLIA vs. AES)
   * _WISHLIST_: generator for settings? click-dropdown boxes on the webserver -> gernate config
+  * _WISHLIST_: right now we only support OpenSSL CipherSuite names/configs.
+What about gnutls, etc.?

 # Practical settings